Philadelphia Paramedic Schools

 In addition to being at least 18 years old, students must provide proof of criminal background and child abuse background check clearances, a physical examination, a drug screening, and current medical health insurance.
 Upon completion of the program, graduates are eligible to sit for the National Registry of Emergency Medical Technicians paramedic certification exam.

-Certificate or Associate in Applied Science in Paramedic Sciences
+Associate of Applied Science in Paramedic Science